Syphdias/syphdias.github.io/content/posts/killing-your-ceph-with-autoscaling.md

 unset noautoscale`) right away.

 After a few minutes the backfillfull was gone.
-Soon to be followed by the neafull.
+Soon to be followed by the nearfull.
 After a few days of rebalancing both pools had the proper PG count.

 I am not sure why the ratio was set and why it was interpreted as it was.
 The [docs](https://docs.ceph.com/en/latest/rados/operations/placement-groups/#viewing-pg-scaling-recommendations)